WrestleMania 36 card – updated: Full list of matches - TheNewsTrace

 WrestleMania 36 is able to explode onto our screens this weekend with two nights of motion for followers to savour.

-The sporting calendar has been decimated by the coronavirus pandemic, however WWE have labored tirelessly to carry their showpiece occasion to life behind closed doorways with hundreds of thousands around the globe set to tune in.
+The sporting calendar has been decimated by the coronavirus pandemic, however WWE have labored tirelessly to convey their showpiece occasion to life behind closed doorways with hundreds of thousands world wide set to tune in.

 Watch WrestleMania 36 at no cost

-The card has modified and up to date in latest days because of some superstars being out of motion for the massive occasions, however the present will go on, and that is the way it’s all shaping up…
+The card has modified and up to date in current days on account of some superstars being out of motion for the massive occasions, however the present will go on, and that is the way it’s all shaping up…

 WrestleMania 36 card